cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

   POST /v3/namespaces/default/apps/PurchaseHistory/mapreduce/PurchaseHistoryBuilder/runs/631bc459-a9dd-4218-9ea0-d46fb1991f82/stop

-will stop the specific run of the *PurchaseHistoryBuilder* mapreduce in the *PurchaseHistory* application.
+will stop a specific run of the *PurchaseHistoryBuilder* MapReduce program in the *PurchaseHistory* application.

 .. _http-restful-api-lifecycle-stop-multiple: